Your rights as a worker in Croatia: Guide for 2024

 An employer cannot terminate an employment contract with a woman because she is pregnant during her pregnancy and up to 6 months after the child is born.
 The protection period after the child is born is longer for second and third children.
 Additionally, employers cannot ask for information about a woman’s pregnancy.

-Every person has the right to be paid and receive salary for their work.
+Every person has the right to be paid and receive a salary for their work.
 Women and men have equal rights when it comes to work and pay.
 You also have the right to an increased salary due to difficult working conditions, overtime, and night work, as well as working on Sundays and national holidays.
+[Read: Croatia National Holidays]

 Salary must be paid by the 15th of each month.
-If not paid, the company is at risk for fines.
+If not paid, the company is at risk of fines.
 However, in practice, many Croatian businesses will go without paying their employees for months.
-Many employees don’t know their rights, or just accept the widespread corruption, so they don’t sue their employers to get their back pay.
+Many employees don’t know their rights or just accept the widespread corruption, so they don’t sue their employers to get their back pay.
 They are often afraid to lose their job, so they do nothing.

 If your employer is not paying you on time, you can go straight to court to report it.

-A cancellation period is a term that starts after quitting your job, which lasts until you leave the company.
+A cancellation period is a term that starts after quitting your job and lasts until you leave the company.
 The cancellation period usually depends on the number of days you worked in the company (ranging from 2 weeks to 3 months).